udevbe/greenfield/docs/pages/design/index.md

 xauth add "${HOST}":1 . "$(xxd -l 16 -p /dev/urandom)"
 ````

-After starting an application, you should see a message appear in the log output of the Compositor Proxy CLI that we started earlier: `New websocket connected.`.
+After starting an application, a message appears in the log output of the Compositor Proxy CLI that we started earlier: `New websocket connected.`.

 ## Docker

-The Compositor Proxy CLI is also available as a public docker image.
+The Compositor Proxy CLI is also available as a [public docker image](https://hub.docker.com/r/udevbe/compositor-proxy-cli/tags).

 ```shell
 docker.io/udevbe/compositor-proxy-cli:<date>
 ```

-This image serves as a base image and can be extended with the desired applications.
+This image serves as a base image and can be extended with desired applications.
-This image includes a full build of the Compositor Proxy CLI suitable for use on environment with an Nvidia GPU.
+This image includes a full build of the Compositor Proxy CLI and is suitable for use in environments with an Nvidia GPU.

 Example usage can be found in `examples/docker-compose`.

 {: .important }
 >The Docker image only provides a build of the Compositor Proxy CLI.
-You still need to run the Compositor Shell yourself.
+You still need to run the Compositor Shell separately.